As a volunteer, you'll introduce girls to new experiences that show them they're capable of more than they ever imagined.

 Be the role model she will always remember.

 Think it's a full-year commitment?
 Think again.
-There are now several ways for you to get involved simply by matching your expertise, skills, interests and life experiences to the opportunities available:
+There are several ways that you can get involved by matching your skills and interests to the opportunities available:

-Camp: Unplug from your everyday demands and explore the great outdoors with a group of like-minded girls.
+Camp: Unplug from your everyday demands and explore the great outdoors.
 Share your passion and unique talents with tomorrow's outdoor enthusiasts.

 Series: Have a particular skill or talent?
 Looking for a chance to work with girls without a long-term commitment?
-Then come share your passion with a focused group of girls who can't wait to learn your skill or pursue your area of interest.
+Share your passion with a focused group of girls who can't wait to learn your skill or pursue your area of interest.

 Travel: Expand girls' horizons.
-Explore the world - or at least your corner of it - with a group of girls who need your help planning a trip, earning money and preparing themselves for the adventures of travel.
+Explore the world with a group of girls who need your help planning a trip, earning money and preparing for the adventures of travel.

 Troops: Want to participate in exciting activities throughout the school year with a small group of girls?
-You'll share so much as the girls in your troop earn awards and badges, go on field trips and learn from community leaders and experts on issues important to your community.
+You'll share so much as the girls in your troop earn awards and badges, go on field trips and learn from community leaders and experts about issues that affect girls.

-Virtual: Enjoy mentoring girls in an online environment?
+Virtual: Mentor girls in an online environment.
 The magic of the Internet will link you with girls who immerse themselves in leadership activities, earn badges and enjoy the virtual-but very real-friendships that blossom.

 You must be a least 18 years of age or older

 Be a positive role model for the leaders of tomorrow